|Question||Department / Office||Phone|

 B.P. /A.R.
 6020

-Providing parents with techniques and strategies that they may utilize to improve their children’s academic success
+- Providing parents and family with techniques and strategies that they may utilize to improve their children’s academic success

-Building effective communication between home and the school, so parents are encouraged to support their children’s learning including participation in parent learning opportunities
+- Building effective communication between home and the school, so parents and family are encouraged to support their children’s learning including participation in parent learning opportunities

-Encouraging and supporting effective communication between parents and school personnel
+- Encouraging and supporting effective communication between parents/family and school personnel

 Parents/guardians shall be notified of their parental rights and opportunities to be involved in their children’s education and opportunities available to them.